RamCharanThota/Udacity_RND_HomeServiceRobot/README.md

-# Udacity Robotic Software NanoDegree
+# Udacity Robotic Software NanoDegree Final Project
 ## Home Service Robot

 ![](Images/Home_service_robot_final.gif)

 ### Introduction
-The main objective of this project is to learn to utilize the _ROS AMCL(Adaptive Monte Carlo Localisation)_ package to accurately localize a mobile robot inside a map in the _Gazebo_ simulation environment.and To learn several aspects of robotic software engineering with a focus on ROS:

-*Create a ROS package that launches a custom robot model in a custom Gazebo world

-*Utilize the ROS AMCL package and the Tele-Operation / Navigation Stack to localize the robot

-*Explore, add, and tune specific parameters corresponding to each package to achieve the best possible localization results
+The goal of this project is to program a robot that can autonomously map an environment and navigate to pick and drop virtual objects.The tasks involved in the project are as follows:

+* Design and build simple simulation world with Gazebo Building Editor
+* Genereate the map of the environement by using gmapping SLAM package
+* Use the ROS navigation stack and command the robot to go to different desired positions using 2D Nav Goal
+* create C++ node named 'pick_objects' that drives the robot to specified pickup and dropoff zones
+* create  C++ node name add_markers that keeps track of robot pose by subscribing to robot odometry and publishes markers to rviz at specific locations and time.

 ### Motivation
 To consolidate the robotic concepts learned in the Udacity Robotics Nanodegree and get a hands-on experience of working with _C++, ROS, Gazebo simulation enviroment_.
+To be specific, it is mainly test and improve _ROS_ abilities and skills to setting and fine tune parameters,communicating between different nodes of different packages, creating C++ nodes, publising and subscribing to different topics and writing launch files.

 ### Prerequisites and Dependencies